arshvirk2090/NU-MGT-665-Machine-Learning-LAB-2/README.md

 | Actual Positive (1)  | 791                    | 162                   |

 ## Area Under the Curve (AUC) Metrics
-- AUC-ROC: Approximately 0.666, indicating moderate ability to distinguish between classes.
+- The AUC-ROC (Area Under the Receiver Operating Characteristic Curve) value of approximately 0.666 suggests that the model has a moderate ability to distinguish between the positive and negative classes.
+A higher AUC-ROC indicates better discrimination, so a value of 0.666 indicates that the model performs better than random chance (where AUC-ROC = 0.5), but there is room for improvement.

-- AUC-PR: Around 0.571, suggesting a fair balance between precision and recall.
+-the AUC-PR (Area Under the Precision-Recall Curve) value of around 0.571 suggests a moderate balance between precision and recall.
+This means that the model strikes a fair equilibrium between accurately identifying positive instances and capturing all positive cases within the dataset.

 ## Resampling Results
 Resampling outcomes show an average RMSE of approximately 0.4457 units and an R-squared value of approximately 0.0818, indicating the model explains only about 8.18% of the variance.
 The MAE is approximately 0.3969, suggesting relatively close alignment between predictions and actual values.